DriixData/driixdata.github.io/README.md

 # 🎨 My Portfolio

 Welcome to my portfolio!
-This site showcases my background, skills, and projects as a **Data Analyst**.
+This site showcases my background, skills, and my last projects as a **Data Analyst**.

-## 🚀 Overview

-Here, you will find:
-- My background and skills
-- My Data Analysis projects
-- A contact form

 ## 🛠️ Technologies Used